Swimarin Family Handbook

 SWIM MEETS

-Meet Locations: Home meets will take place at the San Rafael High School pool.
+Meet Locations: Home meets will take place at the Archie Williams pool (while the San Rafael High School pool is under construction).
 Away meets take place at the hosting team's pool.

 Meet Format: Every event (eg. Medley relay, freestyle, breaststroke, etc.) will be run in this order and then repeated for each event: